-This guide provides instructions on how to install and configure an NFS server on Rocky Linux 9, including package installation, configuration for sharing the /nfs
+This guide provides instructions on how to install and configure an NFS server on Rocky Linux 9, including package installation, configuration for sharing the /nfs folder

 Step 1: Install Required Packages